mpbrucker/fourier_images/docs/dct.md

 \end{equation}
 $$

 The purpose of $\alpha_i$ is to make the DCT matrix orthonormal; this way, we can transpose the DCT matrix to find its inverse.
-In order to actually take the DCT of an image, we simply tak $VXV^T$, where X is the original image matrix.
+In order to actually take the DCT of an image, we simply take $VXV^T$, where $X$ is the original image matrix.
 In the 2D DCT, the constant component of the data is in the top left, with frequency increasing down and to the right.

 ![The DCT of an image.](dct_img.PNG)